How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: RELATED WORK

 \end{itemize}

-\section{Related Work}
+\section{RELATED WORK}

-There has been relatively little prior work exploring adversarial attacks on behavior cloning algorithms.
-Hall et al.~\cite{hall2020studying} provide an early demonstration that vanilla behavior cloning policies can be vulnerable to adversarial perturbations in driving simulations.
-Wu et al.~\cite{wu2023adversarial} also explore attacks against a vanilla BC policy trained on image observations.
-Boloor et al.~\cite{boloor2019simple} focus on simple CNN-based BC and demonstrate the vulnerability of end-to-end autonomous driving models to simple physical adversarial examples such as black lines on the road.
-We note that all three papers only consider online white-box attacks and only attack the steering angle while we attack high-dimensional robot control inputs and consider offline universal attacks in both white-box and black-box settings across multiple LfD algorithms.
+Adversarial attacks have been well-studied in Machine Learning (ML) with the objective of developing imperceptible perturbations to change the output of the ML models.
+Early work by Szegedy et al. \cite{Szegedy2013IntriguingPO} and Goodfellow et al. \cite{Goodfellow2014ExplainingAH} revealed that adding small, imperceptible perturbations to images could drastically alter the prediction of neural network classifiers.
+Since then, a significant number of works have explored various adversarial attack methods~\cite{akhtar2018threat,zhang2020adversarial,chakraborty2021survey}.

-Jia et al.~\cite{jia2022physical} show that adversarial patches can directly attack object detectors causing robots to grasp a human hand rather than a card.
-Unlike our work, {which examines} the vulnerabilities of modern LfD algorithms, they target traditional object detection models in industrial robots.
-Other orthogonal work to ours has examined adversarial attacks in human--robot interactions~\cite{he2023quantifying}, investigated demonstration set poisoning attacks to prevent downstream behavior cloning~\cite{zhan2020preventing}, and has studied language-based universal attacks~\cite{zhao2024rethinking} for language-conditioned policies.
+However, there has been relatively little prior work exploring adversarial attacks on behavior cloning algorithms: Hall et al.~\cite{hall2020studying} and Boloor et al.~\cite{boloor2019simple} demonstrate that Vanilla BC policies are vulnerable to adversarial perturbations in driving simulations while Wu et al.~\cite{wu2023adversarial} explore attacks against a Vanilla BC policy trained on image observations, and the most recent work by Chen et al.~\cite{Chen2024DiffusionPA}, explores adversarial attacks on diffusion policies~\cite{chi2023diffusionpolicy}.
+However, all of these works are limited to only online white-box attacks and solely focus on a single type of BC algorithm.
+By contrast, we consider universal attacks in both white-box and black-box settings across multiple BC algorithms and present the first systematic study of adversarial robustness and cross-algorithm transferability in behavior cloning policies.
+By studying how well adversarial perturbations transfer across different BC algorithms, our results offer a broader and more comprehensive perspective on the vulnerability of modern behavior cloning approaches.